Starbix/Infrared_Marble/docs/milestones/milestone-2.md

 # Milestone II

+## Points to consider for the comparison

+- _Units:_ Luojia data has units $[L]=1\frac{W}{m^2\cdot sr \cdot \mu m}$.
+Consequently, we chose the product “VNP46A1” with the dataset “Radiance_M10” for black marble.
+This data has not only the same units, but also the same wavelength range $\lambda\in [0.5\mu m, 0.9\mu m]$.
+- _Post-processing:_ NASA often uses post-processing techniques to clean up the data (e.g. Moonlight adjusting, cloud coverage removal, …).
+We have not been able to find any data on post-processing for Luojia in the documentation (yet).
+Because of that and because Luojia is an early stage research project, we assumed that they upload the raw data.
+This is another reason of why we chose “Radiance_M10”.
+- _Cloud coverage:_ Since the cloud coverage at 10:30pm and at 1:30am is possibly different, we needed to extract the cloud coverage at the time of the image-taking.
+For this we used the weather source “visual crossing”.

 ## NTL-Tool

 `ntl-tool` is a command line interface (CLI) tool for interacting with the Blackmarble and Luojia datasets.
 It is meant as a quick way of exploring and analyzing the data, before building a fully-fledged web UI.